Free Alternatives to Helvetica

 Finding Free Alternatives

-For projects requiring Adobe's ecosystem integration, Source Sans Pro offers a versatile alternative with excellent language support and multiple weights.
+Roboto provides another excellent option, particularly for Android applications and Material Design contexts.
+For Adobe ecosystem integration, Source Sans Pro offers a versatile alternative with excellent language support.

 FAQ